Why Vigo

 Lowest total cost of ownership

 License is the only meaningful cost.
-No compile masters, no PostgreSQL DBA, no dedicated CM engineers.
-At 1,000 nodes, Vigo's total TCO is ~$172K.
-Puppet's is ~$284K.
-See the full TCO breakdown →
+No compile masters, no PostgreSQL DBA, no dedicated CM engineers — the server that runs your monitoring can run Vigo too.

 See how it compares

-* Free tier is for evaluation purposes only and is provided AS IS with no support obligation.
+* Free tier is provided AS IS with no support obligation.
 See Commercial Terms.